UniExeterRSE/intro-version-control/index.md

 ## Pre-requisite knowledge

+- A willingness to work with Git and GitHub in a hands-on way throughout the sessions.

 - Basic familiarity of working at the command line (e.g. Bash, Command Prompt, Apple Terminal) is helpful but not essential.
 A good introduction to this for Unix-like systems (Linux, MacOS) can be found at the sister course [Introduction to Unix Shell](https://uniexeterrse.github.io/intro-unix-shell/).

-- A willingness to work with Git and GitHub in a hands-on way throughout the sessions.
+- Version control systems are primarily used for source code  development, so experience writing some code (e.g. R, Python, LaTeX, bash scripts, C,...) is helpful though not essential.

 ## Workshop format